 It’s a small museum but with an interesting range of exhibits.
 It has a changing range of exhibits and at time of writing has a Romantic Scotland exhibition happening.

 Visits need to be booked in advance.
 Tickets cost £5 for adults and £2 for children.
 It’s open 10-5 from Tuesdays to Saturdays.

 We went to Crumbs for breakfast.
 It’s a small takeaway located on the road out to Big Sand.

 If you are looking for a hot breakfast roll instead of a full breakfast then this is a good place to go.
 The coffee is instant coffee but that was made up for by having a really nice piece of crispie cake which was absolutely delicious.

 As a vegetarian it was nice to be able to enjoy vegetarian haggis for a change too!

-After a leisurely breakfast we picked up the A832 and headed out of Gairloch.
+After a leisurely breakfast, we picked up the A832 and headed out of Gairloch.
 We stopped at Victoria Falls which is after Slattadale Forest.
 It is signposted off the main road, and after a short rough uneven track there is parking on the right hand side.

 The falls are easy to reach by taking a short path signed from the car park.
-This leads to a little wooden viewing platform which not only gives lovely views of the falls but also over Loch Maree and the islands in the centre of the loch.
+This leads to a little wooden viewing platform that not only gives lovely views of the falls but also over Loch Maree and the islands in the centre of the loch.

 If you take a left off the wooden platform you can follow a short path uphill to the top of the falls where it is easy to clamber across the rocks for another view.